projectara/greybus-spec/source/hardware_model.rst

    =============  ================================================
    Value          Description
    =============  ================================================
-   IFT_UNKNOWN    Interface Block not attached to Module, type is undetermined, or error occurred IFT_DUMMY      Module attached to Interface Block does not support |unipro| communication IFT_UNIPRO     Module attached to Interface Block supports |unipro|, but not Greybus Protocols IFT_GREYBUS    Module attached to Interface Block supports Greybus Protocols
+   IFT_UNKNOWN    Module not attached, type is undetermined, or error occurred IFT_DUMMY      Module attached which does not support |unipro| communication IFT_UNIPRO     Module attached which supports |unipro|, but not Greybus Protocols IFT_GREYBUS    Module attached which supports Greybus Protocols
    =============  ================================================

 ..